A-LPHARM/kind-cluster-deploy/readme.md

 # Build Your Simple Node Application

-To build and deploy your simple Node.js application, you'll need the following requirements installed on your system:
+To build and deploy your simple Node.js application, i will need the following requirements installed on your system:

 1. **Docker Desktop:**
    - Install Docker Desktop on Linux: